-Student lounge areas are located on all campus locations.
+Student activity centers are located on all campus locations.
 Students may use these facilities when not required to be in class.
 Lounge areas provide a place for additional study or relaxation at students' convenience.
 Information concerning student activities are posted on the bulletin boards around each location.
+Student activities are also posted in the weekly bulletin.
 Students may participate in industry related organizations that apply to their field of study.
-This includes the AMT Society, Aircraft Electronics Association, CABA, Student Council, and Women in Aviation.
+This includes the AMT Society, Aircraft Electronics Association, ASNT Club, and Women in Aviation.